What is Semantic Search?

 In Plain English

 Traditional keyword search works like an exact match game: you type "supply chain disruption," and the engine looks for documents containing exactly those words.
-If a filing says "logistics bottlenecks" instead, you miss it — even though the meaning is identical.
-This is the fundamental limitation that semantic search solves.
+If a filing says "logistics bottlenecks" instead, you miss it, even though the meaning is identical.
+Semantic search solves this by operating on meaning rather than keywords.

-Semantic search converts your query and every document into embeddings — compact numerical fingerprints of meaning — and then finds the documents whose fingerprints most closely resemble your query's fingerprint.
-It does not care whether the words match; it cares whether the meaning matches.
-"Supply chain disruption," "logistics bottlenecks," "delivery delays impacting margins," and "fulfillment constraints" will all cluster together in embedding space.
+Semantic search converts your query and every document into embeddings, compact numerical fingerprints of meaning, then finds documents whose fingerprints most closely match your query's.
+It doesn't care if the words match; what matters is whether the meaning matches.
+"Supply chain disruption," "logistics bottlenecks," "delivery delays impacting margins," and "fulfillment constraints" all cluster together in embedding space.

-For financial research, this is a significant capability upgrade.
-An analyst researching "interest rate sensitivity" can find every earnings call passage where management discusses refinancing risk, floating-rate debt exposure, or Fed policy impact — even if those exact words never appear.
-The semantic layer bridges the gap between how analysts think about a topic and the varied language executives use to describe it.
+For financial research, an analyst researching "interest rate sensitivity" can find every earnings call passage where management discusses refinancing risk, floating-rate debt exposure, or Fed policy impact, even if those exact words never appear.
+Semantic search closes the gap between how analysts frame a question and how executives discuss it.

 Technical Definition